keenanturley/pl0la/docs/project-3-notes.md

 As per the professor, if we include references to these symbols anywhere in the source code of the project we will receive an automatic 0.

-Therefore, we have to modify the `token_type` enum to omit these.
+Therefore, we have to modify the `token_type` enum to omit these, and remove other instances of these words in all source files.